Customize Consent Preferences

 I wasn’t much good, but I ran so hard that day, grinning through those thick Cartago mists.
 We played our hearts out, he and I. Still do.

 Text by Katherine Stanley Obando.
 Photo by Pamela Fuster.
 Our Sunday series, Media Naranja, collects short love stories with a Costa Rican connection: romances or friendships or family relationships; love of humans, animals, things, places, concepts.
-To share your own ideas for stories to be featured in this space, write to us at [email protected].
+To share your own ideas for stories to be featured in this space, write to us at katherine@elcolectivo506.com.

 spot_img